 Candidates who mention that they are yet to complete their course, will receive a "Certificate from Principal" section printed on the bottom part of the PDF file.
-Before you submit the application to the zonal GATE Office, it is MANDATORY to obtain the signature and seal of the college Principal on this.
+Before you upload this certificate, it is MANDATORY to obtain the signature and seal of the college Principal on this.

-4.4.3 Application Fee Payment Options
+▶ 4.4.3 Application Fee Payment Options